About Psychological Sciences

 The mission of the Department of Psychological Sciences is to teach you how to think like a psychologist.
 To accomplish this, the Department of Psychological Sciences has adopted the Curricular Guidelines for Undergraduate Education in Psychology developed by the American Psychological Association:

-2. Scientific Inquiry and Critical Thinking
+Scientific Inquiry and Critical Thinking

-5. Professional Development
+Personal and Professional Development

-Our core programs for the major – Writing-Across-the-Curriculum, Research-Across-the-Curriculum, and Diversity-Across-the-Curriculum - prepare our majors and minors for post-graduate study of psychology and related fields as well as careers in social services, the arts, education, business, international relations, law, or specific branches of psychology.
+Our core programs for the major (Writing-Across-the-Curriculum, Research-Across-the-Curriculum, and Diversity-Across-the-Curriculum) prepare our majors and minors for post-graduate study of psychology and related fields, as well as careers in social services, the arts, education, business, international relations, law, or specific branches of psychology.

-By the time they graduate, our students are able to
+By the time they graduate, our students are able to:

-• Apply psychological theories and concepts to analyze behavior;
+• Apply psychological theories and concepts to analyze behavior.

-• Analyze research reports on psychological issues;
+• Analyze research reports on psychological issues and interpret findings.

 While at Whittier, students get involved in the activities of the department through the Psychology Club and Psi Chi, the International Honor Society in Psychology.
 We encourage students to regularly attend local, regional, and national conventions, and to apply their knowledge in the field through participation in off-campus internships and service learning.